sanity-io/embeddings-index-ui/README.md

 })
 ```

-## Embeddings index dashboard
+## Embeddings Index API dashboard for Sanity Studio

-A UI alternative to the [Embeddings ˆndex CLI](https://github.com/sanity-io/embeddings-index-cli) to
+A UI alternative to the [Embeddings Index CLI](https://github.com/sanity-io/embeddings-index-cli) to
 manage embeddings indexes in a Studio dashboard.
+It also lets you test semantic search on the indexes.

 <img width="1227" alt="image" src="https://github.com/sanity-io/sanity/assets/835514/279b03b8-d2c0-4cc1-bbe6-9d335937f25a">